Overheard at World Agri-Tech – 11 talking points for the sector to ponder

 Is the traditional VC business model the best fit for agtech?

 VC firms are the primary business model driving agtech investments.
-But given that we don’t know if we have yet reached the bottom of the VC contraction cycle the jury is still out on whether the traditional VC model the best one for the agtech sector.
+But given that we don’t know if we have yet reached the bottom of the VC contraction cycle the jury is still out on whether the traditional VC model is the best one for the agtech sector.

 Venture capital funds usually have a lifespan of around 10 years.
 Given the timelines in ag, some doubt if this provides the time to deploy the capital and make a return.